yashraj-28/HCI-Prototyping/README.md

 1. Make highlight color Red.
 2. Flash a square (between Red and White) when highlighted.
-3. Reduce visibility of un-highlighted squares.
-4. Draw a line from center of the highlighted square to the cursor.
+3. Draw a line from center of the highlighted square to the cursor.
-5. Remove the mouse and make cursor color Cyan.
+4. Remove the mouse and make cursor color Cyan.
-6. Shrink cursor when it hovers over the highlighted square.
+5. Shrink cursor when it hovers over the highlighted square.
-7. Play sound feedback when a square is highlighted.
+6. Play sound feedback when a square is highlighted.
-8. Play sound feedback on hit/ miss.
+7. Play sound feedback on hit/ miss.

 ### Prototype 1:

     Ideas implemented: 1-5
-    Ideas rejected: 6, 7, 8
+    Ideas rejected: 6, 7

 ### First Refinement: